Heart-Healthy Recipe: Baked Apples

 Other Heart-Healthy Recipes

-About the Northeast Georgia Medical Center Advanced Heart Failure Program
+About The Heart Center of Northeast Georgia Medical Center

-For patients with heart failure, life can be challenging.
-At Northeast Georgia Medical Center, we help patients manage their heart health and lead fulfilling lives--even for those with advanced stages of the disease.
-Learn more about Northeast Georgia Medical Center's Advanced Heart Failure Services.
+For patients with heart disease, life can be challenging.
+At The Heart Center of Northeast Georgia Medical Center, we help patients manage their heart health and lead fulfilling lives--even for those with advanced heart disease.
+Learn more about our program and start your journey today.